Christmas Spending Statistics

 About 90% of Americans celebrate Christmas every year.
 Marking the date, however, goes beyond coming together and enjoying the company of your friends and family.
 In fact, the latest Christmas spending statistics show that Americans and Christians worldwide spend billions on gifts, decorations, and food.
-Every year, millions of real Christmas trees and over a billion greeting cards are bought for the holiday.
-Christmas is impressive in many ways, shopping included, and we have all the stats to prove it.
+While the pandemic impacted spending around the world, Christmas remains impressive in many ways, shopping included, and we have all the stats to prove it.
 Scroll down and see for yourself.

 Christmas Spending Statistics (Editor’s Choice)